-When CEOs are the only ones to receive grants (20% of the CEO grants), 66 percent of the filings occur within 2 days of the grant date, and the median and mean number of days between the grant date and the filing date are 2 and 12.5, respectively.
-When other executives also receive grants (80% of the CEO grants), 67 percent of the filings occur within 2 days of the grant date, and the median and mean number of days between the grant date and the filing date are 2 and 9.3, respectively.
-Figure 7 displays the abnormal returns around the grants for these two subgroups.
+executives also receive grants (80% of the CEO grants), 67% of the filings occur within two days of the grant date, and the median and mean number of days between the grant date and the filing date are two and 9.3, respectively.
+Fig. 7 displays the abnormal returns around the grants for these two subgroups.
 There is some evidence that the abnormal returns after the grants are more pronounced when the CEOs are the only ones to receive grants.
-For example, the average abnormal return during the three days after the grants is 1.79% when CEOs are the only ones to receive grants and 1.20% when other executives also receive grants, giving a difference of 0.59% (with a p-value of 0.06), and the difference approaches 2% for the thirty days after the grants.
+For example, the average abnormal return during the three days after the grants is 1.79% when CEOs are the only ones to receive grants and 1.20% when other executives also receive grants, giving a difference of 0.59% (with a P-value of 0.06), and the difference approaches 2% for the 30 days after the grants.
 One interpretation of these results is that backdating is more prevalent when CEOs are the only executives to receive grants, but that backdating occurs even when other executives also receive grants.

-4.5 Scheduled grants
+4.5.
+Scheduled grants

 Our analysis so far has excluded grants we deem to be scheduled, because grants that are scheduled to occur ex ante cannot be backdated.
 Thus, the backdating hypothesis predicts that the abnormal stock return pattern around scheduled grants is weak or nonexistent.
-To test this, Figure 8 reproduces Figure 4 using our set of scheduled grants that has hitherto been excluded.
-Any return pattern in Figure 8 for scheduled grants is indeed weak, and certainly much weaker than the patterns in Figure 4 for unscheduled grants.
-In fact, the only average returns immediately around the scheduled grants that differ significantly from zero at the 0.05 level is that for day zero for grants from ExecuComp before 8/29/2002, which is -0.6% (p-value = 0.01), and those for days -2 and +1 for grants since 8/29/2002 for firms not covered by ExecuComp, which are -0.5% (p-value = 0.02) and 0.8% (p-value = 0.05), respectively.
-It is possible that these significant returns are attributable to imperfect classification of scheduled versus unscheduled grants.
-In any event, the results for scheduled grants corroborate the backdating hypothesis.
+To test this, Fig. 8 reproduces Fig. 4 using our set of scheduled grants that has hitherto been excluded.
+Any return pattern in Fig. 8 for scheduled grants is weak, and certainly much weaker than the patterns in Fig. 4 for unscheduled grants.
+In fact, the only average returns immediately around the scheduled grants that differ significantly from zero at the 0.05 level is that for day 0 for grants from ExecuComp before August 29, 2002, which is -0.6% (P-value = 0.01), and those for days -2 and +1 for grants since August 29, 2002 for firms not covered by ExecuComp, which are -0.5% (P-value = 0.02) and 0.8% (P-value = 0.05), respectively.
+These significant returns could be attributable to imperfect classification